momenashra/time-series-forecasting-CI-CD/README.md

 5. Run `python flask_app_UI.py`
 6. go to you local web browser and past `http://127.0.0.1:5000/apidocs`
 7. upload test file `test.csv`
-8. Now excute!
-* Your are done!
+8. Now excute & Your are done!
+9. ### option 2 :
+* You can also easily pull mu docker iamge from docker-hub using this command `docker pull momenamuhammed/time_series_forecasting:latest`
+* It will make every thing for you!